emmanuelmartinezs/Plotly/README.md

-# Plotly
+# Plotly (Belly Button Biodiversity Dashboard)
 ## Overview of Project
-> Dana’s webpage and dynamic table are working as intended, but she’d like to provide a more in-depth analysis of UFO sightings by allowing users to filter for multiple criteria at the same time.
-In addition to the date, you’ll add table filters for the city, state, country, and shape.
+> Roza has a partially completed dashboard that she needs to finish.
+She has a completed panel for demographic information and now needs to visualize the bacterial data for each volunteer.
+Specifically, her volunteers should be able to identify the top 10 bacterial species in their belly buttons.
+That way, if Improbable Beef identifies a species as a candidate to manufacture synthetic beef, Roza's volunteers will be able to identify whether that species is found in their navel.

-1. ***Deliverable 1***: Filter UFO sightings on multiple criteria
+1. ***Deliverable 1***: Create a Horizontal Bar Chart
+2. ***Deliverable 2***: Create a Bubble Chart
+3. ***Deliverable 3***: Create a Gauge Chart
+4. ***Deliverable 4***: Customize the Dashboard
-2. ***Deliverable 2***: A written report on the UFO analysis [`README.md`](https://github.com/emmanuelmartinezs/Ploty/).
+5. ***Deliverable 5***: A written report on the Belly Button Biodiversity Dashboard analysis [`README.md`](https://github.com/emmanuelmartinezs/Ploty/).

 ## Resources and Before Start Notes:

-* Data Source: `ufo_starterCode.js` and `index.html`
+* Data Source: `BellyButton_bar_chart_starter_code.js`, `BellyButton_bubble_chart_starter_code.js`, `BellyButton_bubble_chart_starter_code.js` and `index.html`
-* Data Tools: ECMAScript, JavaScript, Jupyter Notebook, Python and MongoDB
+* Data Tools: ECMAScript, JavaScript, JSON and IO (Web Server)
-* Software: ES6+, ECMAScript, MongoDB, Python 3.8.3, Visual Studio Code 1.50.0
+* Software: ES6+, ECMAScript and Visual Studio Code 1.50.0

 For more information, read the [`Documentation on Plotly.js Basic Charts`](https://plotly.com/javascript/basic-charts/).
 And for more information, read the [`CORS Documentation`](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).